mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

 reasons because docker defaults to allowing processes in the container to run as root.
 Singularity, however, is compatible with docker in the sense that it can pull containers constructed with docker and build a file to run on the HPC cluster.
-That is the process we illustrate in this section.
+That is the approach we use in this section.

 Because HPC clusters commonly support a wide range of applications all